gonicus/gofaxip/README.md

 * `LocalIdentifier: +1 234 567` will assign a TSI (Transmitting Station Identifier) for this call.
 The Default TSI can be set in `gofax.conf` in the `ident` parameter.
 * `TagLine: ACME` will assign a header string to be shown on the top of each page.
 This does not support format strings as used by HylaFAX; if defined a header string is always shown with the current timestamp and page number as set by SpanDSP.
 * `FAXNumber: 1337` will set the outgoing caller id number as used by FreeSWITCH when originating the call.
+* `Gateway: somegw` or `Gateway: gw1,gw2` will set the [SIP Gateway](https://freeswitch.org/confluence/display/FREESWITCH/Gateways+Configuration) to use for sending the fax.
+The gateway has to be configured in FreeSWITCH.
+When multiple comma delimited gateways are given they will be tried in order.
+By default the gateway configured in GOFax.IP's configuration file is used.

 ### Fallback from T.38 to SpanDSP softmodem